(How to) Consolidate GVCFs for joint calling with GenotypeGVCFs

 So if you have a trio of GVCFs your

-GenomicsDBImportcommand would look like this, assuming you're running per chromosome (here we're showing the tool running on chromosome 20):
+GenomicsDBImport command would look like this, assuming you're running per chromosome (here we're showing the tool running on chromosome 20 and chromosome 21):

 That generates a directory called

-my_database containing the combined GVCF data for chromosome 20.
-The contents of the directory are not really human-readable; see further down for tips to deal with that.
+my_database containing the combined GVCF data for chromosome 20 and 21.
+(The contents of the directory are not really human-readable; see “extracting GVCF data from a GenomicsDB” to evaluate the combined, pre-genotyped data.
+Also note that the log will contain a series of messages like

 Then you run joint genotyping; note the